jackson-nestelroad/battler/fxlang.md

 Like all other data, callbacks are defined directly in JSON, allowing callbacks to be defined in the same object as their owning effect.

 Every event callback is implemented as an fxlang program.
-An fxlang program is made up of any statements and blocks.
+An fxlang program is made up of many statements and blocks.
 A statement is a simple JSON string.
 Statements can be blocked together in an array.

 Defined formally: